pzhaojohnson/RNA2Drawer/README.md

 ### Pivoting Mode

-This mode allows you to adjust the angles of stems.
+This editing mode allows you to adjust the angles of stems to arrange the layout of the structure and resolve base overlaps.

 ## Drawing Styles